 Despite Mr. Lowe's pleas, the commissioners, probably during April, approved legislation authorizing the D.C. government to charge an additional fifty cents in order to provide reflective plates to motorists.
 At their meeting on May 25, 1960, they reaffirmed that earlier action.
 On Sept.
 6, Congress amended the 1937 act in which the city government was authorized to collect a registration fee from vehicle owners to include the reflectorization surcharge.

+Top row General-issue passenger plates for 1961 and 1962 show the change from traditional painted to reflective plates.
 Middle row Most reserved-number plates were made with the same reflectivity method as plates of other types, with a background covered with reflective sheeting, but a relatively small number, such as 144, were made with an experimental (for D.C. at this time) glass-beaded background, presumably with materials provided by Flex-O-Lite Mfg.
 Corp.
+Bottom row Although many changes were made to dealer plates between 1961 and 1962, the addition of a reflective background is not one of them.
+Why the change was not applied to this type (for yellow sheeting was certainly available) is unknown. |

 We have no documents on this subject from Sept.
 1960 through June 1961, but it is clear that the time was spent considering whether the first reflective D.C. plates would be made with materials provided exclusively by Minn.
 Mining & Manufacturing, Flex-O-Lite Mfg.
 Corp., or possibly some other vendor.
 A telegram sent by Mr. Charles R. Dernbach, Sales Manager of Flex-O-Lite to the Commissioners on July 10, 1961, in which he protests the materials contract for 1962 D.C. plates having been awarded to 3M is our earliest evidence of the selection process and its result.
 The Western Union communique was followed by a long letter dated July 11 in which Mr. Dernbach expands upon the contents of his telegram.
 Specifically, he suggests that although a request for proposals for equipment and materials required to manufacture reflective plates was issued by the D.C. government in April 1961, the bid specifications were prepared in such a manner that only 3M could meet the requirements, which is to say that the method of reflectorization and vendor were effectively chosen without the benefit of a competitive bid process.
 "We are only one of several small manufacturers of reflective glass beads who must fight for enough business to keep going in the face of the competition from big business.
 All we are asking is to have our system accepted and then an opportunity to bid competitively against big business," wrote Mr. Dernbach.